How to add new datasets

 Optional: integrating into package

 New datasets may be integrated into the core package by pull requests on the Github repo.
 In such a case, the dataset should be freely downloadable and both download script and metadata should be provided.
-The fuctions should be included in the following files:
+The added dataset should be placed into this folder.